-6.31 How we manage these other risks
+6.3.1 How we manage these other risks

-The Committee expects Officers to monitor and manage risks in these areas through a process of regular scrutiny of the Fund's investment managers and audit of the operations it conducts for the Fund.
+The Committee expects officers to monitor and manage risks in these areas through a process of regular scrutiny of the Fund's investment managers and audit of the operations it conducts for the Fund.
 In some cases, the Committee will have delegated such monitoring and management of risk to the appointed investment managers as appropriate (e.g. custody risk in relation to pooled funds).
 The Committee has the power to replace an investment manager should serious concerns exist.

-A separate schedule of risks that the Fund monitors is set out in the Fund's Funding Strategy Statement.
+The Fund monitors risks to the Fund, the specific risks are included and set out in the Fund's Funding Strategy Statement.